 GPs commonly cite musculoskeletal conditions, those affecting the back, neck, muscles and joints, as one of the most prevalent reasons for employees not being fit for work.
 Traditionally, PMI providers only pay for a defined number of physiotherapy sessions – but we thought there was a better way to provide help and support.

 By intervening promptly, we can help employees return to work faster and ensure access to the most clinically appropriate treatments before the condition deteriorates.
-A clinical case manager will call the employee at a convenient time which means they don’t need to wait for a GP appointment and if clinically appropriate, they will be referred to a BacktoBetter approved physiotherapist for treatment within two working days.
+A clinical case manager will call the employee at a convenient time which means they don’t need to wait for a GP appointment and if clinically appropriate, they will be referred to an approved physiotherapist from one of the clinical case management providers' networks for treatment within two working days.
 This not only saves time for the employee, but also potentially maintains productivity for employers.
 Full details can be found in our BacktoBetter brochure (PDF 2,992KB).

 - Wide range of underwriting choices